knirch/keyboard/README.md

     WARNING: ' (U+0027) is already defined more than once on the keyboard (on VK_OEM_7, ShiftState 'Ctl+Alt' and VK_OEM_7, ShiftState 'Base').
     WARNING: " (U+0022) is already defined more than once on the keyboard (on VK_OEM_7, ShiftState 'Shift+Ctl+Alt' and VK_OEM_7, ShiftState 'Shift').

+### United States - Swedish

+- US-KCH-SWE.klc

+Standard US ANSI layout with Swedish umlauts on AltGr(+Shift) a, e and o.

 ## Building

 To compile and install, use [Microsoft Keyboard Layout Creator][msklc].
 Not available through winget.